This post was written in partnership with Air Canada Vacations and the tourism board of the Czech Republic. As always, all opinions are my own.

 *Please note that there is a chance that you will be put in a different hotel similar to those named above depending on availability.

-Included in the Prague Your Way with Air Canada Vacations, you’ll have three different tours.
+Included in the Prague Air Canada Vacations package, you’ll have three different tours.
 The first is a half-day guided sightseeing tour, part of which is spent on a bus and part of which requires walking.
 This tour is a great introduction to the city and will give you a quick layout of Prague and an opportunity to see some of the highlights.
 It’s a quick tour but is ideal for getting a feel of the city and figuring out what you want to see more of.

 The second tour is a private walking tour that will take you through New Town, Old Town, and the Jewish Quarter.
 During this tour, you’ll have the chance to learn more about the city of Prague and its history plus, of course, you’ll have the chance to ask questions and get some great tips from your local guide.